Dehydrating FAQs — Answers to Frequently Asked Questions

 Should We Soak Our Food Before Eating It?

 It's best to return the water to dried food before you eat it.
-My mentor, the late Dr. Ann Wigmore, suggested we always keep a bowl of dried fruits in water in the refrigerator, for instant sugar snacking.
+My beloved teacher, the late Dr. Ann Wigmore, suggested we always keep a bowl of dried fruits in water in the refrigerator, for instant sugar snacking.

 The trick is to rehydrate it (soak in water) just long enough for the food to absorb the water, but not too long as to leach minerals into the water.
 I go by taste — if it's lost its sweetness, I know I've soaked it too long.
 Fifteen minutes to an hour is usually long enough.